In this guide we will set up a ProxyVM called "MullvadVPN", which will provide network to other AppVMs.

 Select MullvadVPN then right-click and select Qube settings

 - Ensure it is set to use sys-firewall as "Networking"

 - Click on "Limit outgoing internet connections to ..."

 - Click on "+" and then enter the IP addresses of the VPN servers you wish to connect to.

 - Click on Apply and then OK

-For instance if you wish to connect to us-nyc-001.mullvad.net, then issue "nslookup us-nyc-001.mullvad.net" in a terminal and then enter that IP address (see our list of VPN servers), or you can download an OpenVPN configuration file with Use IP Addresses enabled and then look at the OpenVPN configuration for which IP-addresses it contains and then add them.
+For instance if you wish to connect to us-nyc-001.mullvad.net, then issue "nslookup us-nyc-001.mullvad.net" in a terminal and then enter that IP address (see our list of VPN servers), or you can download an OpenVPN configuration file with Use IP Addresses enabled in the Advanced settings and then look at the OpenVPN configuration for which IP-addresses it contains and then add them.